Bra: Decreasing Western usage

 While a few women have a medical and surgical need to wear a brassiere, informal surveys have found that many women began wearing bras to be fashionable, to conform to social or maternal pressure, or for physical support.
 Very few cited comfort as the reason.
 In fact, many women experience so much discomfort that they remove their bra as soon as they can.

 In Western society, since the 1960s, there has been a slow but steady trend towards bralessness among a number of women, especially millennials, who have expressed opposition to and are giving up wearing bras.
-Being seen in public while not wearing a bra has become more acceptable over the past 6 decades, encouraging more women to go without.
+Being seen in public while not wearing a bra has become more acceptable since then, encouraging more women to go without.
 In 2016, Allure magazine fashion director Rachael Wang wrote, "Going braless is as old as feminism but it seems to be bubbling to the surface more recently as a direct response to Third Wave moments like #freethenipple hashtag campaign, increased trans-visibility like Caitlyn Jenner's Vanity Fair cover ... and Lena Dunham's show Girls (which features young women often without bras)."

 In an online survey for All You magazine in 2013, 25 percent of women reported that they do not wear a bra every day.
 Surveys have reported that 5–25 per cent of Western women do not wear a bra.

 A National No Bra Day was first observed in the United States on 9 July 2011.
 Women posted on Twitter about the relief they felt when taking off their bra.
 More than 250,000 people expressed an interest in "attending" the day on a Facebook page.
 No Bra Day is now observed internationally on 13 October.

 A Harris Poll commissioned by Playtex asked more than 1,000 women what they like in a bra.
 Among the respondents, 67 per cent said they prefer wearing a bra to going braless, while 85 per cent wanted to wear a "shape-enhancing bra that feels like nothing at all."
 They were split as regards underwire bras: 49 per cent said they prefer underwire bras, the same percentage as those who said they prefer wireless bras.
 According to underwire manufacturer S & S Industries of New York, who supply bras to Victoria's Secret, Bali, Warner's, Playtex, Vanity Fair, and other labels, about 70 per cent of bra-wearing women wear underwire bras.

 COVID-19 lockdowns led to more women adopting wireless bras and bralettes for comfort.
 The company Knix, which manufactures exclusively soft-cup bras, reported a 100 percent increase in sales between January 2020 and January 2021.
-“I don’t think women are going to want to go back to wearing their regular everyday bras,” stated the chief product officer for Lululemon.
+"I don't think women are going to want to go back to wearing their regular everyday bras," stated the chief product officer for Lululemon.